mgrofsky/Ytel-API-ANGULAR/README.md

 # Getting started

-message360 API version 3
+Ytel API version 3

 ## How to Build

 The generated SDK requires AngularJS framework to work.
 If you do not already have angular downloaded, please go ahead and do it from [here](https://angularjs.org/).
-If any of your models have `Date` or `Datetime` type fields or your endpoints have `Date`/`Datetime` type response, you will need to download and link [angular-moment](https://cdnjs.cloudflare.com/ajax/libs/angular-moment/1.0.1/angular-moment.min.js) and [moment.js](https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.17.1/moment.min.js) with your project.
+You will also need to download and link [angular-moment](https://cdnjs.cloudflare.com/ajax/libs/angular-moment/1.0.1/angular-moment.min.js) and [moment.js](https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.17.1/moment.min.js) with your project because the SDK internally uses moment.js.

 ## How to Use